 - Or using your Amtrak Guest Rewards points

-Conductors can scan a paper ticket, those given at stations, or printed pdf file emailed from Amtrak.
-You also can go paperless and have your ticket scanned from your electronic device either from the app or the emailed pdf.
+Conductors can scan a paper ticket or go paperless and use their electronic device from the app or the emailed pdf.

 Peak Train Fares On The Hiawatha